vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## Boundries

 Often you don’t know from the beginning how the responsibilities are spread.
 Therefore you should not over-optimize from the start.
-It’s really hoard to know the journey is headed.
+It’s really hard to know where the journey is headed.
 It’s best to evolve your code to become SRP friendly step by step.
 Some classes will end up being magnets for responsibilities while others are likely to be a lot more lazy in piling stuff up.

 ## God Classes

 White we’re at it.
 Always think hard before you add something to models like User.
 It is such an attractive magnet for all sorts of things in most applications.
-This and the class that tackles the heart of the business logic logic, like bookmarking in a bookmarking app for example.
+This and the class that tackles the heart of the business logic, like bookmarking in a bookmarking app for example.
 You should be especially hawk-eyed with these.
 If you don’t pay attention they can quickly become black holes in your code, devouring tons of responsibilities at once.
 We call them god classes because they know too much about other classes’ inner businesses.

 ## Gem churn